Persuade Me if You Can: A Framework for Evaluating Persuasion Effectiveness and Susceptibility Among Large Language Models: Introduction

-By modeling persuasion as an interactive and iterative process, \textsc{PMIYC} provides a more realistic setting for studying persuasion as it occurs in human-to-agent and agent-to-agent conversations.
-The reliability of our framework is validated through human evaluations and comparative analyses with existing studies.
-Our findings align closely with human judgments of persuasiveness, reinforcing the validity of \textsc{PMIYC} as a scalable alternative to human assessment while also allowing us to quantify levels of model susceptibility.
-Our key contributions are: \looseness=-1 \begin{itemize} \itemsep -0.5ex \item \textsc{PMIYC}, a framework for automatically evaluating both the persuasive effectiveness and susceptibility to persuasion of LLMs, especially for agent-to-agent communications. \item A comprehensive analysis of persuasion in LLMs across multiple dimensions, including conversations in single-turn vs. multi-turn, and subjective vs. misinformation contexts. \end{itemize} Through this research, we aim to deepen the understanding of persuasive capabilities and susceptibility of LLMs, and to emphasize the safety risks associated with persuasion and susceptibility in AI systems.
-By providing a scalable and automated evaluation framework, we aim to contribute to the development of safer, more transparent, and ethically responsible LLMs for real-world applications.
+\begin{itemize} \itemsep -0.5ex \item \textsc{PMIYC}, a framework for automatically evaluating both the persuasive effectiveness and susceptibility to persuasion of LLMs, especially for agent-to-agent communications. \item A comprehensive analysis of persuasion in LLMs across multiple dimensions, including conversations in single-turn vs. multi-turn, and subjective vs. misinformation contexts. \end{itemize} Through this research, we aim to deepen the understanding of persuasive capabilities and susceptibility of LLMs, emphasize the safety risks associated with persuasion and susceptibility in AI systems, and contribute to the development of safer, more transparent, and ethically responsible LLMs for real-world applications.